MDAnalysis/membrane-curvature/docs/api.rst

    - With :mod:`~membrane_curvature.binning_surface`, **curvature is calculated numerically** from the discrete height field using finite differences.

-In both cases, the derivatives are then used to calculate mean and Gaussian curvature using the Monge-gauge formulas.
+In both cases, the derivatives are then used to calculate mean and Gaussian curvature using the Monge-gauge formulas for :eq:`mean curvature <mean-curvature-equation>` and :eq:`Gaussian curvature <gaussian-curvature-equation>`.

 .. toctree::
    :maxdepth: 1